batoxpr/idm-midterm/README.md

 - API 1: Bored API: Random activity suggestion (https://www.boredapi.com/)
 - API 2: Cocktail API: Random cocktail name, an accompanying image link, along with ingredients list and instructions. (https://www.thecocktaildb.com/api.php)

 2) Display the two sources of data in the same UI:

-Both the suggested activity and the recommended drink are shown together in a single layout.
+- Both the suggested activity and the recommended drink are shown together in a single layout.

 3) Have the UI be interactive

-As the user hovers over the cocktail image,
+As the user hovers over the cocktail image:
 - The website displays the ingredient list and instructions.
 - The brightness of the image changes and turns into a background.
 - The image container is displayed with a float animation